VengalaRaoRangisetty/Hi/README.md

 Hi, my name is Vengala Rao Rangisetty.
 I'm currently based in Hyderabad, and I completed my graduation in 2021 from Sri Mittapalli College of Engineering.
 After graduation I have placed in Mphasis as a fresher and I have around 4 years of experience in IT, as a DevOps Engineer.

 During this period, I mainly work on setting up CI/CD pipelines using Jenkins and Shell scripting to automate code build, test, and deployment processes.
 I also manage cloud infrastructure using AWS services like EC2, S3, IAM, and VPC through CloudFormation.

+For containerization, I’ve used Docker to package applications and deployed them on Kubernetes clusters, specifically using Amazon EKS, focusing on high availability and auto-scaling.

 I also handle batch job scheduling with Control-M and cronjobs, and set up monitoring tools like CloudWatch, Splunk to track system health and performance.